Ultrasensitive calorimetric detection of single photons from qubit decay: Introduction

 \section{Introduction}

-Quantum decay, a century-old problem~\cite{Weisskopf,Khalfin,Asher,Facchi,Peshkin,Fonda,charis,Weiss,campo,babu,Brecht}, is experiencing renaissance thanks to advances and increased interest in quantum technology.
-Atomary physics and later materials physics were the main application fields of quantum theory in the early twentieth century.
-Towards the end of the millennium solid state artificial quantum systems, in form of nanostructures, have turned quantum science into quantum engineering~\cite{Will}.
+Quantum decay, a century-old problem~\cite{Weisskopf,Khalfin,Asher,Facchi,Peshkin,Fonda,spin-bath,charis,Weiss,campo,babu,Brecht}, is experiencing renaissance thanks to advances and increased interest in quantum technology.
+Atomic and subatomic physics and later materials physics were the main fields of application of quantum theory in the early twentieth century.
+Towards the end of the millennium, solid-state artificial quantum systems, in form of nanostructures, have turned quantum science largely into quantum engineering~\cite{Will}.